sapligin/devops-netology/devops-diplom-yandexcloud/README.md

 Plan: 3 to add, 0 to change, 0 to destroy.

-Do you want to perform these actions in workspace "stage"?
-  Terraform will perform the actions described above.
-  Only 'yes' will be accepted to approve.

-  Enter a value: yes

 yandex_vpc_network.network: Creating...
 yandex_vpc_network.network: Creation complete after 1s [id=enp7vdqdg0rr5ogq1qdm]
 yandex_vpc_subnet.private-subnet: Creating...